prcutler/castopod-user-guide/docs/getting-started/create-episode.md

 ## Show Notes

 Describe your episode in detail.
-You can use up to 4000 characters and you can use Markdown to style your show notes.
+You can use up to 4000 characters, and you can use Markdown to style your show notes.
 You can expand the text box by pressing and holding the bottom right corner of the text box.

-When your show notes are complete, press Preview to view how your show notes will be displayed.
+When your show notes are complete, press `Preview` to view how your show notes will be displayed.

 ## Additional Files